- Open Source CEO by Bill Kerr

 When I go into a Sunshine session I know I’m getting actual sunshine…Being a founder is a very lonely, thankless job, you’re usually being yelled at.
 Just knowing there’s somebody there checking in on me and cheerleading me and reassuring me that everything is okay is the value of Sunshine.

-Another thing they found was structure and programming was key.
+Another thing they found was that structure and programming were key.
 "We really started as we were a gym...
 We did so much research and got so much feedback and we really learned that what members come to us for is rigor and commitment,” Samantha would say.
-Something I found quite interesting was that: “1:1s complicate the group experience as they don’t directly complement each other.
+Something I found pretty interesting was that: “1:1s complicate the group experience as they don’t directly complement each other.
 There’s not a clear correlation between the two.
 They also add another layer of scheduling challenges,” the research concluded.
-One to one seemed valuable, but not valuable enough to be part of the product longer term.
+One-to-one seemed valuable, but not helpful enough to be part of the product in the long term.

 “So the GTM plan starts with Google Ads.”